 What Happens When You Pawn Something?

 The act of pawning in the financial industry refers to a person selling a piece of personal property to a pawn shop.
-A person may pawn most anything from a watch to a full-size vehicle.
+A person may pawn almost anything from a watch to a full-size vehicle, as you may have seen on the Pawn Stars television show.

 When a person pawns something, they bring a piece of property to a pawn shop for a pawnbroker to evaluate.
+Pawn shops determine prices based on the item’s condition, age, brand, and market value.
 When bringing in the item, the seller may request a price at which they’d like to sell their property or wait for the pawnshop owner to give them an estimate.
 If the item has enough equity, the pawnshop owner will provide the seller with an offer.
 If the seller accepts, they will give the pawnshop whatever item they choose to give up, and the pawnshop owner will provide them with the agreed-upon monetary amount.
 After this transaction, the original seller has no legal right to whatever they sold to the pawnshop.
 It is up to the discretion of the pawnshop owner what happens to the item, or items, next.

 What Is a Pawn Loan?